 What is a Co-op?

 A co-op is a business that is owned and operated by a group of individuals for their mutual benefit.
-People organize cooperatives to achieve together what they can't do alone and Co+opportunity is a shining example of that unity and cooperation.
+People organize cooperatives to achieve together what they can't do alone.
+Co+opportunity is a shining example of what unity and cooperation cam accomplish.
 Co-ops are a powerful economic alternative, one that acknowledges our interconnectedness and leverages our shared resources.

-Formed by four founding members out of a garage in West Los Angeles in 1974, Co+opportunity has been in business over 41 years, and now has over 11,000 member-owners, and serves over 1,800 customers a day.
+Formed by four founding owners in a West Los Angeles garage in 1974, Co+opportunity has been in business over 41 years.
+We now have over 14,000 owners, and serve over 1,800 customers per day.

-Our co-op is continuing to thrive and grow!
-We opened our second location in Culver City in late 2017!
+Our co-op is continuing to thrive and grow.
+We opened our second store in Culver City in 2017!

 Seven Cooperative Principles